Aflore-co/common/README.md

 common with your latest changes.
 To be sure, either bump the version in `setup.py` or uninstall common before running `python setup.py install`.

+To run the tests:

+    $ python setup.py test

 ## Release

 When you wish to publish a new version of common, bump the version number in `setup.py` and push a new tag that matches